By David H. Rothman

 While Fox is a popular target for us info-literacy types, the problem actually is worse.
 As reported by Polifact in 2011, “Fox isn’t last on the list” in terms of viewer knowledge, “although it’s close—35 percent of Fox viewers earned a high knowledge rating, which was tied with local television news and was one point ahead of the network morning shows.”
 Watchers of some Fox programs actually did better than the country as a whole.
 But, yes, a major information gap exists between rural and urban regions.
 Unwittingly, attorneys for Paul Manaford, President Trump’s besieged ex-campaign manager, made this point.
 They said Manaford could get a fairer trial in a rural area of Virginia with less broadband and fewer media outlets available.

 If so many Americans are out of touch with reality, then how can they vote intelligently?
 No need for them to absorb all the details of the Declaration, but they should at least grasp the spirit of the document.
-How can we be the United States if voters can’t agree even on proven facts like climate change?
+How can we be the United States if voters can’t agree even on proven facts like climate change and so often misunderstand the basics of our system of government.

 While ignorance isn’t limited to Trump country, that’s where it so often thrives due to lack of media diversity.
-So, please, librarians, start caring about the know-nothings.
+So, please, librarians, start caring about the know-nothings of all political beliefs.
 Perhaps the library endowment could help fund both legacy media and nonpartisan media startups, on the Web and even broadcast radio, to encourage well-informed discussion of local issues by people of all political beliefs.
 The same media could promote local and national library offerings.
 A partnership possibility with National Public Radio or a similar organization, or perhaps the Knight Foundation?

 In a related vein, librarians could join educators in teaching genuine critical thinking and information literacy so students and other library-goers would be less vulnerable to malarkey from demagogues and their cults, whether left- or right-wingers.
 Of course, full media literacy cannot happen without the imparting of traditional literacy—the very forte of librarians.

 More importantly, we need to care about the rural and the poor as people with needs—so, so scandalously neglected by the American elite.
 FDR and his people considered rural Tennessee and surrounding areas to be important enough to create the Tennessee Valley Administration.
-Can’t librarians show similar vision?
+Ideally librarians and donors receptive to the endowment idea can show similar vision.

-Just as with Harvard, the idea of the endowment would not be to drain donations away from libraries in Beverly Hills or elsewhere which were already well-funded.
+Just as with Harvard, the idea of the endowment would not be to siphon donations away from libraries in Beverly Hills or elsewhere which were already well-funded.
 Quite clearly the super rich as a group have enough money to fund the endowment many times over without imperiling their other charitable spending or noticeably slowing down meaningful investments in their businesses.
-With that context in mind, however, consider the huge fraction of foundation and endowment money and equivalents that just a few have amassed—especially on the East Coast, in Wall Street’s backyard
+We just want more geographical and other kinds of fairness.
+Consider how just a few institutions account for so much of total worth of library-related endowments, foundations, and equivalent—especially on the East Coast, in Wall Street’s backyard.

 Summing up the Wilmington Trust-sponsored study in 2014, Pensions and Investments reported that “Library foundations supporting presidential and public libraries have an estimated combined $2.5 billion to $3 billion in assets.